-- Heat 3 tablespoons of olive oil in a large pot or Dutch oven.
-Add the onions, celery, and carrots and cook over medium-low heat for 10 minutes, or until the onions start to brown.
+- Heat the oil in a large pot or Dutch oven.
+Add the onions, celery, and carrots and cook over medium-low heat for 10 minutes, or until the onions start to softened.
 Add the garlic and cook for 30 seconds.

 - Cut the tortillas in 1/2, then cut them crosswise into 1/2-inch strips and add to the soup.
 Bring the soup to a boil, then lower the heat and simmer for 25 minutes.

 - Take the chicken out and shred.
 Add back to the soup with the cilantro.
 Serve with desired toppings.
 Enjoy!

 (recipe adapted from Ina Garten)